marlin-codes/marlin-codes/README.md

 - AI for Drug Discovery (AI4Drug).

 Please feel free to reach out to me if you have anything to discuss.

-Besides, I am organizing a hyperbolic paper reading group per week on Zoom.
-Feel free to contact me if you would like to join, share, and discuss.
 You can find the hyperbolic learning groups at Slack: https://join.slack.com/t/hyperboliclearning/shared_invite/zt-1qcqgtwfr-HpsRSzDhvkAEal6dOnKDvA

 <img src="https://hackmd.io/_uploads/BkCgfrofp.png" width="400" />